-Mascara can trace its roots all the way back to ancient Egypt where a substance called kohl was used to enhance the eyes of both men and women.
-In Victorian times women would make their own type of lash enhancement with ash, lampblack, and elderberry juice.
+Mascara can trace its roots all the way back to ancient Egypt, where a substance called kohl was used to enhance the eyes of both men and women.
+In Victorian times, women would make their own type of lash enhancement with ash, lampblack, and elderberry juice.
 This mixture would then be heated and applied to their lashes.

-In the 19th century, European chemist Eugene Rimmel (yep that Rimmel!) developed a product with petroleum jelly that could be applied to lashes.
+In the 19th century, European chemist Eugene Rimmel (yep, that Rimmel!) developed a product with petroleum jelly that could be applied to lashes.
 At about the same time in America, Thomas Lyle Williams developed a similar product for his sister Mabel.
 He started selling it mail order in 1917 under the name, you guessed it, Maybelline!

 So, which mascaras are the best?
 It depends on the type of lashes you have (what I would also call your lash challenges), the look you are trying to achieve, and if you want waterproof or not.
-It’s a bit of learning CURVE, (pun intended!), at first.
+It’s a bit of learning CURVE (pun intended!) at first.

 The main thing most of us want from our mascara is length and volume.
 Most do provide both, but some people may prefer one or the other.
-I’ve identified some mascaras that many consider to be their holy grail.
+I’ve identified some mascaras that many consider being their holy grail.
 These are tried and true, deliver what they say, and have a huge fan base.

 Benefit BADgal Bang! is the best mascara on the market to give you voluminous lashes.
 It lasts up to 36 hours and is so weightless it almost feels like you’re not wearing makeup.
-In case you’re not sold it’s won Best of Beauty for several years.

 Too Faced Better Than Sex with its bold hourglass-shaped wand will get in there and curl, thicken and lengthen even the puniest lashes.
 It comes in a waterproof formula, too.